 What Are Enforcers In Hockey?

-This is a violent position in hockey and very controversial.
-If any cheap shots or unnecessary violence occurs during a game, it is the enforcer's responsibility to step in and take charge, even if they weren't initially involved in the altercation.
-They are big, strong players programmed to fight, but are not necessarily the most skilled.
+This is a dangerous position in hockey and very controversial.
+They are big, strong players programmed to fight but are not necessarily the most skilled.
+If any cheap shots or unnecessary violence occurs during a game, it is the enforcer’s responsibility to intervene, even if they weren’t initially involved in the altercation.

-Although this unofficial position has been an important role in the game of hockey, there seems to be a dramatic decrease in fighting.
+Although this unofficial position has played an important role in the game of hockey, there has been a dramatic decrease in fighting.
 In recent years, fighting has been at its lowest rate in NHL history, with approximately less than one fight in every five games.
 With more knowledge about concussions and the lasting psychological impacts fighting has on players, enforcers may soon be a thing of the past.

 Who is one of the most famous enforcers?

-One of the most famous NHL players of all time was Wayne Gretzky.
-Many have heard of his name, but not teammate Marty McSorely.
+One of the most famous NHL enforcers of all time was Marty McSorely.
+Many have heard of his teammate’s name, Wayne Gretzky, but not McSorely.
 McSorely was a teammate of Gretzky during their time together on the Edmonton Oilers and Los Angeles Kings.
 It is argued Gretzky reached his elite status in part to McSorely looking out for him on the ice as an enforcer.
-McSorely was one of the scariest and toughest enforcers to date.
+McSorely was one of the scariest and toughest enforcers ever to play the game.

 Why is there fighting in hockey?

-Fighting has always been an essential part of hockey.
-Although fighting is a violation, hockey is the only professional sport where fighting is allowed and tolerated.
+Fighting has always been an essential part of hockey, as players view it as a way to enforce unwritten rules and deter players from taking cheap shots.
+Although fighting is a penalty, hockey is the only major professional sport where fighting is allowed and tolerated.
+Fighting usually happens after a dirty hit aimed at an individual or one of their teammates.
 If a fight breaks out, the two players will both face five minutes in the penalty box as a consequence.
-Fighting usually happens after a dirty hit aimed at an individual or one of their teammates.

 What is the sports documentary Ice Guardians?